 Queen Street West officially starts at Yonge Street, but it doesn't really pick up, style-wise, till you cross University Avenue.
 This is prime shopping territory, with one-of-a-kind clothing boutiques such as Fresh Collective and Peach Berserk.
 You'll also find a number of antiquarian bookstores, antiques and/or junk shops, nostalgic record emporiums, kitchen supply stores, and discount fabric houses.
 To start exploring, take the subway to Osgoode and walk west along Queen Street West.

 Leslieville -- Queen Street East between Broadview and Leslie Street has become the place to shop for well-priced antique and vintage furniture.
-Stop in at Zig Zag, G.U.F.F., and Uppity!.
-Vintage clothing is another Leslieville specialty: Stop in at Gadabout or Thrill of the Find.
-This is also a great spot for lounges (such as Barrio) and bistros (such as Edward Levesque's Kitchen).
+Stop in at Zig Zag, Guff, and Uppity.
+Vintage clothing is another Leslieville specialty: Stop in at Gadabout.
+This is also a great spot for bars (such as Barrio).

-Bloor-Yorkville -- It's tonier here than ever after the recent completion of a C$20-million "transformation project" that widened boulevards and added greenery.
+Bloor-Yorkville -- It's tonier here than ever after the completion of a CAD$20 million "transformation project" that widened boulevards and added greenery.
 This area stretches north of Bloor Street West, between Avenue Road and Bay Street.
 Since its founding in 1853 as a village outside the city proper, Yorkville has experienced many transformations, and it's going through another right now.
 In the 1960s, it was Toronto's answer to Haight-Ashbury.
 In the 1980s, it became the hunting ground of the chic, who spent liberally at Hermès, Chanel, and Cartier.
-Today, the area is still a shopper's paradise from high-end Holt Renfrew to bargain-basement Winners.
+Today, the area is still a shopper's paradise, from high-end Holt Renfrew to bargain-basement Winners.
 If you want to be really decadent, visit the Stillwater Spa at the Park Hyatt hotel or the Holt Renfrew Spa.
-The Aquatic Reiki treatment at the Stillwater -- which takes place in a water-filled room -- is a memorable experience.

 The East End

 Danforth/Greektown -- This eclectic area along Danforth Street east of the Don River is lined with quaint, often two-story buildings that together form a critical mass of mostly Greek restaurants, plus an assortment of shops, pubs, and clubs.
-Visitors can browse the traditional Greek stores, including Akropol, a Greek bakery at no. 458 (tel.
-416/465-1232) that displays stunning multi-tiered wedding cakes in the window.
-The neighborhood is becoming more ethnically diverse, and its new character is reflected by stores such as Blue Moon (no. 375; tel.
-416/778-6991), which sells beautiful crafts from the developing world (the store supports only producers that provide healthy working conditions and fair pay), and El Pipil (no. 267; tel.
+Visitors can browse the traditional Greek stores, including bakeries.
+The neighborhood is becoming more ethnically diverse, and its new character is reflected by stores such as El Pipil (no. 267; tel.
 416/465-9625), which has colorful clothing, knapsacks, and jewelry.
 To get to the Danforth, ride the subway to Broadview and walk east.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.